-Time France for Venetional Accessory

 Time Frames for Vocational Assessment

 Frequency One time with additional visits as needed for follow-up.

-e.
 Work Tolerance Screening (Fitness for Duty): is a determination of an individual's tolerance for performing a specific job based on a job activity or task.
 It may include a test or procedure to specifically identify and quantify work-relevant cardiovascular, physical fitness, and postural tolerance.
 It may also address ergonomic issues affecting the patient's return-to-work potential.
 May be used when a full FCE is not indicated.

-Time Frames for Work Tolerance Screening Frequency One time for initial screen.
+Time Frame es for Work Tolerance Screening Frequency One time for initial screen.
 May monitor improvements in strength every 3 to 4 weeks up to a total of 6 visits.